 If you aren’t familiar with cranberry glass, you will know it when you see it.
 The color is amazing and unforgettable.

 About ten years ago I found a small set of cranberry glass at an antique flea market.
-A few years later my mother-in-law gave me some of her mother’s cranberry glass.
-A few more pieces here and there and apparently I now have a collection of cranberry glass.
+A few years later my mother-in-law gave me some of her mother’s cranberry goblets.
+A few more pieces here and there and guess what?

 I have decided that I need to bite the bullet and use it.
 It’s just too pretty to collect dust in my cabinet.
 And setting a table with cranberry goblets always looks amazing!

 What is Cranberry Glass?

 Cranberry glass or ‘Gold Ruby‘ glass is a pinkish-red glass made by adding gold salts or colloidal gold to molten glass.
 Tin, in the form of stannous chloride, is sometimes added in tiny amounts as a reducing agent.

 In most cases, cranberry glass is recognized by the color.
 There is no doubt the most distinguishing feature of any piece of cranberry glass is its color.
 By adding gold chloride to hot molten glass, glassmakers created different shades varying from pink to burgundy.
 The pieces often have a deeper hue by the neck of the vase or near the edge of the bowl, indicating where the glass was blown from.

 A lot of cranberry glass, such as pitchers and vases, is expensive.
 As in over $100.